goozbach/resume/resume-source.md

 ###[Guru Labs][]
 ####Linux Instructor December 2003 - March 2006
-Helped create and maintain industry leading Linux courseware, ranging from introductory classes to high-level Unix-Linux boot camps, and troubleshooting.
+Helped create and maintain industry leading Linux course ware, ranging from introductory classes to high-level Unix-Linux boot camps, and troubleshooting.
 Taught 2-3 Linux courses per month.
 Contract instructor for such companies as IBM, Red Hat, Novell, and HP.
 Administered dozens of Red Hat certification exams (RHCT and RHCE).

 ##Other experience